daniboi16/ALTERA-CYCLONE-II/001) Interface/readme.md

 # 001) Pushbutton
-Simple Verilog code to get started with the FPGA.
+Verilog code to get started with the FPGA.
 This code will control the 3 onboard LED of the FPGA with the onboard pushbutton.
 Blog: [FPGA](https://danielalapat.hashnode.dev/fpga)

 # 002) DIP switch